gologme/log/README.md

 ## Example ##

-Just like the build-in package, code can still do simple logging just like:
+Just like the built-in package, code can still do simple logging just like:
 ```
 log.Println("some interesting logging message")
 ```